dtr-kalfer/burauenbiblio/README.md

 ### 📝 Analytics - Library Attendance Tracking

 A simple yet powerful attendance logging system designed for statistical reporting and community interaction insights.
-The feature allows encoding of daily visits categorized by user type (Student, Faculty, Visitor) and, when applicable, by academic program.
-Using dynamic visualizations powered by Chart.js, library staff can instantly view attendance trends across custom date ranges
+The feature allows encoding of monthly visits categorized by user type (Student, Faculty, Visitor) and, when applicable, by academic program.
+Using dynamic visualizations powered by Chart.js, library staff can instantly view attendance trends across custom date ranges.

 ### 📌 Set limit on overdue charges